primitive arrow

 • rivercane arrow shaftsrivercane arrow shafts

-Rivercane Arrowshafts (12 ct) (TEMPORARILY SOLD OUT)
+Rivercane Arrowshafts (12 ct) Back in Stock!

 PLEASE NOTE: The Post Office recently increased their shipping costs on long items like arrow shafts, so that will translate into higher shipping costs.
 Also, the increase in fuel prices and inflation has forced me to increase prices on my cane shafts to make up for the added expense.

 Shoot what Billy shoots…river cane!
 River cane is one of the best primitive arrow materials available; it’s easy to straighten and flies perfectly when properly matched to a bow.
-Its hard, waxy coating makes it very resistant to warpage and its density means it’s almost indestructable.
+Its hard, waxy coating makes it very resistant to warpage and its density means it’s very durable.
 Cane is naturally hollow, making it perfect for adding foreshafts that can be tipped with different points to create arrows of wonderful versatility.
 These river cane arrow shafts are hand selected for uniformity, proper thickness taper and straightness.
 Rivercane will vary somewhat in wall thickness and spine, so these shafts are cut extra long to allow you to tune each piece of cane to fly well off your particular bow.
 These cane shafts are for serious big game hunting.
 They’ve proved deadly on deer, wild pigs, turkeys, and even tough South African Plains game.
 Click through the photos to see a kudu taken with a single rivercane arrow.
 That’s all the proof you need.

 • Sierra Miwok Arrow Replica 1